-Hence, according to Le’ Chateliers’ principle, a lower temperature yields more sulfur trioxide.
+Hence, according to Le’ Chateliers’ principle, a lower temperature yields more sulphur trioxide.
 However, it is not a feasible way to reduce the temperature too low.
 Some heat is always required for keeping the rate of reaction to the required level.
 Hence, most often an optimum temperature of 400 – 450 degrees celsius is selected.

 From the equation, we can see that on the reactant side, there are three reactant molecules and on the product side only two.
-That means the application of excess pressure favours the production of more sulfur trioxide.
+That means the application of excess pressure favours the production of more sulphur trioxide.
 That is, the equilibrium will tip towards the product side.

 According to Le Chataliers’ principle, the excess pressure causes the system to yield more products so that finally the pressure can subside by reducing the number of molecules from three to two.
 However, a low value of pressure generally 1 – 2 atm is preferred due to safety and economic concerns.

 The catalyst used in the contact process is vanadium pentoxide.
-The action of catalyst is not to yield more product but to make the reaction faster by forcing the reaction to reach equilibrium quickly.
+The action of the catalyst is not to yield more product but to make the reaction faster by forcing the reaction to reach equilibrium quickly.
 Nonetheless, the plant is designed in a manner to not let the reaction stay in equilibrium.